Tuesday, February 13, 2024

 - They’re adjustable long-term (an improvement over Yakima foot braces)

-- They’re rigid like Yakima/aluminum foot braces, not loose or flexible (which is good)
+- They’re rigid like Yakima/aluminum foot braces (which is good), not loose or flexible

 - They’re a bit heavier and take up a bit more room in cockpit compared to Yakima